EthanHaque/garden_app/WRITEUP.md

 - **Validation:** Incoming API requests are validated using **Zod**, ensuring data integrity before it reaches the controllers.
 - **Logging:** A structured logger (**Pino**) is used on the backend to provide detailed and filterable logs, including correlation IDs to track requests across services.
+Logs are ready to be collected by a telemetry service, making the application more observable.

 ### Deployment